jbalooshie/Credit_Risk_Analysis/README.md

 # Overview of the analysis
-The purpose of this analysis is to evaluate the effectiveness of different supervised machine learning algorithms to predict risk.
+This repository was created as part of a 6 month Data Analystics Bootcamp administed by George Washington University.
+This is the repository for the Module 17 Challenge.
+The purpose of this analysis is to evaluate the effectiveness of different supervised machine learning algorithms to predict credit risk.
 Identifying an effective algorithm can help create a quicker and more reliable lending experience.
 It can also assist with more accurately identifying ideal loan candidates, which in turn will reduce default rates.

 To accomplish this, we used a common set of data and selected six different machine learning models.
-Each model was trained on the data, and the results from each one was compared.
-Based on the balanced accuracy precision, and recall scores of each model, we will make a recommendation on which (if any) is best suited for the task.
+Each model was trained on the data, and the results from each one were compared.
+Based on the balanced accuracy precision and recall scores of each model, we will make a recommendation on which (if any) is best suited for the task.

+11 DEC 2022 - Updated Readme to fix some typos.

 # Results
 Below is a list of each algorithm that was used, along with a screenshot of the results.